From the 1st of January we’ll be accepting creative nonfiction submissions surrounding concepts of ‘Space’!

 We’re artists and writers ourselves; we know your work has value and exposure doesn’t pay the bills.
 Epoch Press is a brand new, independent publishing press with low funds but big goals.
 Paying contributors well is a crucial tenet of our long-term plan, and the amount we offer for accepted submissions will increase with our budget.

-In addition to the standard payment for each contributing author, we will select one piece of writing in every issue and the author will be awarded an additional £25 prize.
-This selection will be our ‘Feature’ piece for that issue, and be made available to the public on our website (as well as published in the journal).
+In addition to the standard payment for each contributing author, we will select one piece of writing in every issue and this author will be awarded an additional £25 prize.
+This selection will be our ‘Feature’ for that issue, and made available to the public on our website (as well as published in the journal).

 We offer this featured story so that potential readers or subscribers have an opportunity to connect with and evaluate a piece that we believe represents that issue.

 All Art submissions will also be considered as the Cover Art for that issue.
 While the standard payment for contributing artists is £15, our cover artist will be awarded £25.